tlietz/dotfiles/README.md

 If those instructions do not work, go through the initial setup instructions, then run:\
 `dotfiles pull origin main`

+The files from `vscode_config/` need to be manually copied into the location where vscode stores them.

 ## About

 ### Vscode